irenecamper/LMS-zscore-calculator/README.md

 This repository contains R code for calculating Z-scores from measurement data based on age and gender-specific reference values.

 ## Overview
-The script `zscore_caluclation_script.R` computes standardized Z-scores for DXA-based measurements using LMS model outputs adapted from the Austrian LEAD Study.
+The script `zscore_calculation_script.R` computes standardized Z-scores for DXA-based measurements using LMS model outputs adapted from the Austrian LEAD Study.
+It also allows visualization of the reference percentile curves for any measurement, age group, and gender, using the provided `create_plot()` function.

 The approach derives from [the scientific LMS Z-Score App](https://github.com/FlorianKrach/scientific-LMS-zscore-app), which utilizes LMS methodology originally implemented in Python.
 The data files are sourced from resources in the original repository.